nigozi/flag4s/README.md

 flag4s helps you manage feature flags in your application via scala functions and http apis.

 flag4s consists of the following modules:
-* flag4s-core: core libraries, key/val stores and scala functions.
+* flag4s-core: default key/val stores, syntaxes and scala functions.
 * flag4s-api-http4s: http endpoints configuration for http4s.
 * flag4s-api-akka-http: http endpoints configuration for akka-http.

 # dependencies
-flag4s uses IO type from cats-effect for all operations and all return types are IO.
+flag4s uses **IO** type from cats-effect for all operations and all return types are IO.
 ```
 libraryDependencies += "org.typelevel" %% "cats-effect" % "version"
 ```